-- You are allowed to walk on your foot as long as it is not too painful. - If you were given a boot, wear it while you are walking.
+You are allowed to walk on your foot as long as it is not too painful.

+• If you were given a boot, wear it while you are walking.
 You do not need to wear it when resting or sleeping.
-Refer to the instructions in this document regarding how to fit your boot. - Slowly wean yourself from using crutches, as able. - Start the 'ankle range of motion exercises' on the next page.
+See instructions below regarding how to fit your boot.

+Slowly wean yourself from using crutches, as able.

+Start the 'ankle range of motion exercises' on the next page.